amyasnikov/validity/docs/entities/selectors.md

 #### Dynamic Pairs
 This field manages the creation of dynamic pairs during the test.
-For now, it has 2 possible values:
+For now, it has 3 possible values:

 * **NO** - dynamic pairs won't be created
 * **By name** - dynamic pairs will be created according to the **Device Name Filter** value
+* **By tag** - dynamic pairs will be created based on tags assigned to devices

 More info: [Dynamic Pairs](../features/dynamic_pairs.md).